-C.S.T.: Completion of professional course work in the Surgical Technology program does not itself ensure certification.
-It does satisfy the strict eligibility requirement to apply for the national certification examination awarded by the National Board of Surgical Technology and Surgical Assisting.
+Certified Surgical Technologist (C.S.T.): Completion of professional course work in the Surgical Technology program does not itself ensure certification.
+Graduates are eligible to apply for the national certification examination awarded by the National Board of Surgical Technology and Surgical Assisting.
 Successful candidates become Certified Surgical Technologists (CST), having demonstrated a commitment to maximum performance and quality patient care.